jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-02.md

-+++
+---
+heading: "Chapter 2 Part 1 of The Laws of Scientific Palm Reading Simplified"
-title=  "The Human Engine and the Life Current" heading=  "Chapter 2 Part 1" image=  "/photos/objects/hand.jpg" description=  "THE human body is the earthly tenement of the mind or soul.
-In its construction and operation is very like a mechanical engine" linkb=  "/research/benham/palmistry/part-1/chapter-01" linkbtext=  "Chapter 1" linkf=  "/research/benham/palmistry/part-1/chapter-19-jupiter" linkftext=  "Chapter 19"
+title: "The Human Engine and the Life Current"
+description: "THE human body is the earthly tenement of the mind or soul.
+In its construction and operation is very like a mechanical engine"
-+++
+date: 2020-01-21
+image: "/photos/objects/hand.jpg"
+linkb: "/research/benham/palmistry/part-1/chapter-01"
+linkbtext: "Chapter 9"
+linkf: "/research/benham/palmistry/part-1/chapter-19-jupiter"
+linkftext: "Chapter 10b"
+---

 {{< quote >}}
 "Mankind are earthen jugs with spirits in them."